 Strong: Resolved 95% of customer complaints on first contact.

-Don’t apply for each and every role.
-Instead focus on applying for roles that matches your skills.
+Don’t apply for every role.
+Instead, focus on applying for roles that match your skills.
 Because quality matters more than quantity.

 Sometimes the best way to avoid being ignored is to bypass the resume pile altogether using your networks and connections.
 Networking can give you a direct way by putting your name directly in front of the hiring managers.